Make the decision.

 Review

-Does this capture your situation?
+Does this capture it?

 You're deciding: